 Climbing & Cubing: The Crossover Benefits

-Rock climbing is just as much a mental game as it is a physical one.
+Rock climbing is just as much a mental game as it is a physical one, and countless mental benefits have already been proven to come from regular climbing sessions.
 The ability to read a route, understand movement patterns, and visualize outcomes are just as important as having the strength to execute the moves.

-Various studies have been carried out on how puzzles and other cognitively stimulating leisure activities enhance our cognitive abilities.
-It’s therefore, not out of the realm of possibility that these benefits could help improve your climbing too.
-Here’s a few crossover benefits that could help out your climbing.
+Various studies have been carried out on how puzzles like the Rubik’s Cube, and other cognitively stimulating leisure pastimes, enhance our cognitive abilities.
+It’s, therefore, not out of the realm of possibility that these benefits could help improve your climbing too.
+Here are a few crossover benefits that could explain why the Rubik’s Cube may have an impact on your climbing.

 1) Spatial Reasoning